Kremlin mum on next moves after Putin article about Ukraine | Politics

 In his article published in both Russian and Ukrainian, Putin also accused the West of working methodically to rupture historic links between the two neighbours and to turn Ukraine into a key bulwark to contain Russia.

 “I have become increasingly convinced that Kyiv simply doesn't need Donbas,” Putin wrote in the article.
 “Because, firstly, the residents of these regions will never accept the rules they tried and are still trying to impose by force, blockade and threats.”
-The Russian leader noted that Ukraine acquired broad territories in the country's southeast and elsewhere during the period when it was part of the Soviet Union.
+The Russian leader noted that Ukraine acquired broad territories in the country's southeast and elsewhere during the period when it was part of the Soviet Union and criticized the Soviet leaders for sacrificing Russian interests for the benefit of Ukraine and other republics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)